 Doctor of Optometry

-The Scholars program at PCO offers a new, alternate opportunity for highly qualified and highly motivated students with a recommended cumulative GPA of 3.5 or higher and an OAT academic average score of 330 or higher.
-Applicants meeting these criteria will be considered for the program and asked to visit the campus and undergo a process known as the multiple mini interview.
+The Scholars program at Salus University Pennsylvania College of Optometry (PCO) offers a new, alternate opportunity for highly qualified and highly motivated students with a recommended cumulative GPA of 3.5 or higher and an OAT academic average score of 330 or higher.
+Applicants meeting these criteria will be considered for the program and asked to visit the campus to undergo a process known as the multiple mini interview.
 (For more information on MMI: New York Times article and an overall description of the process of the MMI).

 The Scholars Program is designed for those applicants with exceptional personal and professional motivation, exceptional academic qualifications and strong leadership skills.